pdl/jtl/spec/draft.md

 ## Productive Instructions

-The following instructions return a value
+The following instructions create a nodelist of one item

 ### object
 ### pair